 - Providing social approval and helping them keep up with the Joneses by making them look good in front of their wealthy friends

-- Providing a very exclusive and private location, so they are able to retreat and not be reached very easily, so they can fully re-charge from their busy lives
+- Providing a very exclusive and private location, so they can retreat and not be reached very easily, so they can fully recharge from their busy lives.

 - Providing above average comfortable living conditions